 Headache sufferers may simultaneously experience a tension headache and a migraine, partially because a tension headache can trigger migraine pain.
 Fortunately, a tension headache may also be relieved by migraine medications.

 Furthermore, the National Headache Foundation reports that people with gastrointestinal problems experience migraines and tension headaches more frequently than people without the disorder.
-The research shows that migraines and tension-type headache may share genetic links with irritable bowel syndrome (IBS), the most common gastrointestinal disorder.
+The research shows that migraines and tension-type headaches may share genetic links with irritable bowel syndrome (IBS), the most common gastrointestinal disorder.

 What are the Symptoms of Tension Headaches?